ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 title: Command line tools for data cleaning and analysis
 ---

-Having been a UNIX user for a while, I know of the wonderful things built out of command line utilities, like one-liners in [awk](https://catonmat.net/awk-one-liners-explained-part-one) and [sed](https://catonmat.net/sed-one-liners-explained-part-one), or Erick Matson's excellent guide to "second-generation" [shell tools](http://erick.matsen.org/2020/01/04/2nd-gen-interactive-shell.html) (`tmux`,`fd`, `ag`, etc.).
+Having been a UNIX user for a while, I know of the wonderful things built out of command line utilities, like one-liners in [awk](https://catonmat.net/awk-one-liners-explained-part-one), [sed](https://catonmat.net/sed-one-liners-explained-part-one), or [bash](http://www.bashoneliners.com).
+I also knew of Erick Matson's excellent guide to "second-generation" [shell tools](http://erick.matsen.org/2020/01/04/2nd-gen-interactive-shell.html) (`tmux`,`fd`, `ag`, etc.).
 Still, I was impressed by [Data Science at the Command Line](https://www.datascienceatthecommandline.com), which constructs entire workflows that leverage the command line's inherent pipelining potential.

 While I'm familiar with many of the tools mentioned in the book (`awk`, `sed`, `tr`, `wc`, bash one-liners using conditionals), I have not heard of [Vagrant](https://www.vagrantup.com/docs/cli/) and was only vaguely aware of csvkit's [extensive capabilities](https://source.opennews.org/articles/eleven-awesome-things-you-can-do-csvkit/).
 I like it when tools stay true to the UNIX ethos of "do one thing, do it well"*, but it's nice to have a comprehensive toolkit for a well-defined task.
 Not re-inventing the wheel is a noble goal to strive for.